Yizhe-Liu/SplatPosePlus/README.md

 ## Installation Setup
-We have only tested on a Linux machine.
+We have tested on a Linux machine with Torch 2.5 and Cuda 12.4.
+If you use gcc-13, please include \<cstdint\> in "submodules/diff-gaussian-rasterization/cuda_rasterizer/rasterizer_impl.h"

 ```shell
 # (1) Cloning the repository and the submodules recursively